coutinho23/wargus85.github.io/index.md

 Hi,

-So I'm the Linux Desktop Support Specialist at Curtin University.
+I'm the Linux Desktop Support Specialist at Curtin University.
 I image and deploy Linux machines to researchers and academics on campus.
 I've always loved Linux, but love can only get you so far!
-I'm find may advertisements now list a degree as a requirement (or equivalent experience) which is why I’m not undertaking a degree in IT.
-Please continue onto section 1 for more information..
+I'm finding many advertisements now list a degree as a requirement (or equivalent experience) which is why I’m now undertaking a degree in IT.
+Please continue onto section 1 for more information...

 # Assignment Sections